 No person shall be initially hired unless s/he holds at least a high school diploma or high school certificate of completion or GED certificate or unless s/he shows progress, as defined by Administrative Regulations of the State Board for Adult, and Technical Education, toward obtaining a certificate of high school equivalency.
 Employees shall hold the qualifications for the position as established by the Commissioner of Education.3

+Because the Kentucky request to the U. S. Dept. of Education for flexibility was granted, the following paraprofessional educational requirement is waived through the 2013-2014 school year.

 All instructional paraprofessionals shall satisfy educational requirements specified by federal law.4

 Criminal Background Check and Testing